benidevo/vega-ai-extension/docs/TECHNICAL_DESIGN.md

 #### Overlay Manager

-- **Purpose**: Manages the floating capture UI on job pages
-- **Features**:
-  - Auto-positioning to avoid page conflicts
-  - Dynamic show/hide based on job detection
-  - Responsive design
-  - Accessibility support
+Creates the floating button and panel that appears on job pages.
+Positions itself to avoid covering page content.
+Shows a preview of the job data before saving.

 ### Popup UI

-- **Purpose**: Extension popup interface
-- **Features**:
-  - Multi-provider authentication UI
-  - Job capture status and controls
-  - Settings and configuration
-  - Responsive design with Tailwind CSS
+The main interface users see when they click the extension icon.
+Handles sign in, backend mode switching (cloud vs local), and connection testing.
+Built with Tailwind CSS for a clean look.

 ## 🛠️ Technology Stack